liscovich/functional-specs/popper_functional_specs.md

 ###5.
 Header and Footer

 The Header of **Experiment Library** is identical to the Header found on the **Landing Page**, except for two main differences.
-First, the link "Our Story" is replaced by a link to **Researcher Dashboard**.
+First, the link "Our Story" is replaced by a link to **Dashboard**.
 Second, the user sees something different in the top navigation bar depending on whether the user is logged in.
 A logged-in user will see the email address of the logged-in account with a down-cursor.
-Clicking on the down-cursor displays the following options: Researcher Dashboard, Profile, Log Out. **Researcher Dashboard** and **Profile** are separate pages and will be described later.
+Clicking on the down-cursor displays the following options: Dashboard, Profile, Log Out. **Dashboard** and **Profile** are separate pages and will be described later.
 Log Off signs the user off Popper and brings the user back to the **Landing Page**.
 A message telling the user that Log Out has been completed is *not* necessary.

 The Footer of **Experiment Library** is exactly the same as the Footer described on the **Landing Page**.

+##Dashboard

+Researchers monitor trials in the **Dashboard**.
+The **Dashboard** consists of two main components:

+1. Trials
+2. Feed

+###1.
+Trials

+Trials is a list of all of the researcher's trials, both complete and ongoing.
+A trial enters this list as soon as a researcher clicks "Create Trial" on the **Create Trial** page, which will be discussed later.
+Clicking on the name of a trial brings the researcher to the **Monitor Trial** page for that trial, which includes all parameters and actions specific to a particular trial.
+This page will be discussed later.

+Trials are sorted by activity date, which means that the most recently active trials appear at the top of the list.
+Trials can be in one of five statuses, and a change in status consitutes "activity" that pushes a trial to the top of the list.
+These statuses are displayed underneath the name of the trial, as shown in the wireframe.
+The five statuses are:

+1. Awaiting players: The initial status of all trials that a researcher creates is "Waiting for players".
+This status indicates that the trial has been created and that the server is waiting for a sufficient number of subjects to join the game.
+The researcher can click on the name of the trial to go to that trial's **Monitor Trial** page to recruit more subjects if necessary.
+2. In progress: Once enough subjects have joined a trial, the status of the trial changes to "In progress".
+Subjects play the game, and as they do, data from the experiment is sent to the **Monitor Trials** page.
+3. Pay subjects: Once a trial is complete, the researcher pays subjects.
+The researcher can review and approve subject payments from the **Monitor Trial** page.
+4. Complete: After payment is complete, the status of the trial changes to "Complete".
+No further action is required from the researcher at this time, but the trial is saved in the List for the researcher to review and download data.
+5. Error: If there is an error with any part of the trial, the researcher can click on the trial to go to **Monitor Trial** in order to fix the error.

+In addition to the status of the trial, two other pieces of information about the trial are displayed next to the name of the trial.

+- Trial number: Each trial is assigned a unique ID number.
+This number is necessary to keep track of trials and allows us to help users resolve issues with individual trials.
+- Date and time: A timestamp corresponding with when the change in status occurred is displayed next to the name of the trial.
+These time stamps are important and informative for each status.
+For example, when a trial is first created, the time stamp in "Trial" would indicate when the trial was first created.

+At the bottom of the Trials frame is a button for "More...", in the style of GitHub.
+Clicking this button scrolls the entire window down to display more trials.
+This button disappears once the researcher has displayed all existing trials.
+There is no scroll bar on the Trials frame itself.

+At the top of the Trials frame is a button, "New Trial".
+Clicking this button takes the researcher to the **Create Trial** page.

+###2.
+Feed

+The Feed is on the right side of **Dashboard**.
+This feed automatically updates with the following information regarding changes in status and other types of activities:

+- Changes in status, with the following phrasing:
+	- Awaiting players: "**Trial ##** has been created.
+Awaiting players."
+As each player joins, the following message is displayed in the Feed: "**Player ##** has joined **Trial ##**."
+	- In progress: "**Trial ##**" is now in progress.
+	- Pay subjects: "**Trial ##** has finished.
+Go to the **Monitor Trial** page to review subject payments."
+	- Complete: "**Trial ##** is now complete."
+- Fork activity
+	- "Researcher ## has just forked your experiment, **Experiment Name**."
+- Following activity
+	- "**Researcher ##** is now following **Trial ##**."
+	- "You are now following **Trial ##** by **Researcher ##**."

+Each bolded item in the above bulleted list should be a link that opens in a new tab. **Trial ##** links to the **Monitor Trial** page for a particular trial. **Player ##** links to a player profile, which is hosted externally on the Player Website. **Researcher ##** links to the public profile view of another researcher; this profile is hosted on the Researcher Website.

+Just as with the Trials frame, a "More..." button below the Feed frame scrolls down the entire window and allows the researcher to see more feed information.

+The Header and Footer of **Dashboard** are identical to the signed-in view in **Experiment Library**.

+##